New Courses 2021/22

 Instructor: Marco Orlandi

-The workshop aims to provide an overview of the main techniques and methodologies for the graphical representation of information.
+The laboratory aims to provide an overview of the main techniques and methodologies for the graphical representation of information.

 Students will be able to deal with one or more case studies through practical exercises.